asedmammad/visiwise-tracking-assignment/interview-assignment.md

 ## 🏆 Bonus Tasks (If you finish early)

-These are *not* required but will strongly demonstrate senior-level skills.

-1. *Concurrency:* Modify your management command to fetch the *parts of the data* concurrently to improve speed.
+1. *Concurrency:* Modify your management code to fetch the *parts of the data* concurrently to improve speed.
-2. *Browser Automation:* Create a *separate* script (e.g., `scrape_js.py`, does not need to be a Django command) that uses *Selenium* or *Playwright* to scrape the quotes from `https://quotes.toscrape.com/js-delayed/`.
+2. *Browser Automation:* Create a *separate* script (e.g., `scrape_js.py`) that uses *Selenium* or *Playwright* to scrape the quotes from `https://quotes.toscrape.com/js-delayed/`.
 Print the first quote's text and author to the console.

 ---